greenorbitspace/hub/userguide/content/en/docs/glossary/t/topographic-mapping.md

 ---
 title: Topographic Mapping
 ref: topographic-mapping
+weight: 1
+exported_at: '2025-06-16T15:03:02.500598+00:00'
-description: Topographic mapping is the process of creating detailed and accurate representations of the Earth's surface, including its natural and man-made features, through the use of contour lines, symbols, and colors to depict elevation and terrain.
+definition: Topographic mapping is the process of creating detailed and accurate representations of the Earth's surface features, including elevation, terrain, and landforms.
+These maps often display contour lines, symbols, and labels to indicate various physical characteristics and are used in fields such as geography, urban planning, and outdoor recreation.
-notion_page_id: 214d6625-c679-80a1-8318-d583b40e0c46
-exported_at: '2025-06-16T14:22:53.912968+00:00'
 tags:
 - tools
-category:
+- courses
+id: GL213
+categories:
 - Space & Technology
-id: GL213
 ---